wsinned/tech-notes/arch-installation/README.manual-packages.md

 ### Shell

 We already have zsh from earlier.
 Using a direct install of oh-my-zsh as the AUR package seems to have issues.
 Nerd font was also installed earlier.
 Install Powerlevel10K and Auto-suggestions.

-Enable auto suggestions and ASDF.
+Enabling auto suggestions and ASDF.

 Open kitty settings ctrl-shift-F2